Nankeen night heronUmu kōtuku

 Behaviour and ecology

-Little known.
-Almost completely nocturnal, most birds leaving their daytime roosts 23-36 minutes after sunset, when it is almost dark.
-Foraging areas are likely to be along edges of rivers and streams.
-Roosting birds are wary and secretive, but not necessarily shy, occasionally creeping out to get a better look at an observer, or sunning themselves on the edge of roost trees.
-In Australia, juveniles disperse widely after fledging, which may account for the high frequency of young birds among those recorded in New Zealand.
-In the southern part of their range in Australia, adult birds are partly migratory, moving northwards in winter, as well as moving in response to major rainfall and flooding events.
+Almost completely nocturnal, most birds at Kauarapaoa and Ūpokongaro leave their daytime roosts, on average, about half an hour after sunset, when it is almost dark.
+Birds depart earlier during summer than they do in autumn–winter (mean departure time in summer, 18 minutes after sunset, with almost a fifth of the birds leaving before sunset, compared with an average autumn–winter departure time of 30 minutes after sunset).
+Much less is known about when the birds return to their roost, but intermittent observations suggest at least 45 minutes before dawn.
+Foraging areas are along edges of rivers and streams, or adjacent swampy areas.
+Roosting birds are wary and secretive, but not necessarily shy, occasionally creeping out to get a better look at an observer, or sunning themselves on the edge of roost trees, both before evening departures and during daytime on cold, clear winter days.
+All known sites are close to human settlement, but this may simply reflect the difficulty of locating birds elsewhere.
+In Australia, juveniles disperse widely after fledging, and may do the same in New Zealand.
+This could account for the high frequency of young birds (70%) among those recorded in New Zealand outside the Whanganui River catchment.
+In the southern part of their range in Australia, adults are partly migratory, moving northwards in winter, as well as moving in response to major rainfall and flooding events.
 Some may end up in New Zealand, as they do on other western and southwest Pacific islands.

 Food

 Poorly known in New Zealand.
+Birds at Ūpokongaro seen to take small eels, fish (galixiids, Gobiomorphus spp.) and even a cicadas, while juveniles have been observed snapping at mayflies and passion vine hoppers.
+One adult brought a small eel back to feed its chick.
 Droppings of a bird at Tarara, Otago, contained the remains of freshwater crayfish.
 In Australia, they are known to take fish, frogs, freshwater invertebrates and hatchling sea turtles, among other things.

 Weblinks